Editorial Policy

 If comments are enabled, we moderate them.
 Spam, promotional links, hate, harassment, or misleading “application” instructions will be removed.

 We do this because publishers are responsible for user-generated content on pages where ads appear.
-(Google Help)

 9) How content is produced (including AI tools)

-• Helpful and people-first
+• helpful and people-first

-• Clear about “who wrote it” and “how it was created”
+• clear about who wrote it and how it was created

 10) Contact